-inventory: Status of evidence from mea measures and indicators for IEAC Quality Principle I rs tor lead Quality rincipie i Type of Evidence Available and in the Brief in the Brief Not Available and Not Available and Not in the Brief TEA Note: items under each category are examples.
-Program may have more or different evidence Relied on Reasons for including the results in the Brief Location in Brief Not relied on Reasons for not relying on this eficence Location in Brief For future use Reasons for including in future Briefs Not for future use Reasons for not including in future Briefs C ◆ One Grades e Dunon 1.Student grades and grade point averages t Circle Scores on standardized tests ▲ Suita 2.
-Student scores on standardized license or board examinations 320 ♦ Was 3.
-Student scores on undergraduate and/or graduate admission tests of subject matter knowledge and aptitude chington 4.
-Standardized scores and gains of the program graduates' own pupils DC A 3 Ratings 2003E ● 5.
-Ratings of portfolios of academic and clinical accomplishments 202/46 6.
-Third-party rating of program's students S6-7236 7.
-Ratings of in-service, clinical, and PDS teaching ♦ www.
-8. Ratings, by cooperating teacher and college/university supervisors, of practice teachers' work samples. te

-Assessment results related to TEAC Quality Principle I that the program faculty uses elsewhere must be included in the Brief.
-Evidence that is reported to the institution or state licensing authorities, or alluded to in publications, websites, catalogs, and the like must be included in the Brief.
-Therefore, Title II results, grades (if they are used for graduation, transfer, admission), admission test results (if they are used), hiring rates (if they are reported elsewhere) would all be included in the Brief.
+Inventory: Status of evidence from measures and indicators for TEAC Quality Principle I sures and indicato rs for TEAC Quality Principle I Type of Evidence Available and Available and in the Brief Not Available an Not Available and Not in the Brief Note: items under each category are examples.
+Program may have more or different evidence Reasons for including the results in the Brief Location in Brief Not relied on Reasons for not relying on this eficence Location in Brief For future use Reasons for including in future Briefs Not for future use Reasons for not including in future Briefs Grades 1.Student grades and grade point averages Scores on standardized tests - 2.
+Student scores on standardized license or board examinations 3.
+Student scores on undergraduate and/or graduate admission tests of subject matter knowledge and aptitude 4.
+Standardized scores and gains of the program graduates' own pupils Ratings 5.
+Ratings of portfolios of academic and clinical accomplishments 6.
+Third-party rating of program's students 7.
+Ratings of in-service, clinical, and PDS teaching 8.
+Ratings, by cooperating teacher and college/university supervisors, of practice teachers' work samples.
+Assessment results related to TEAC Quality Principle I that the program faculty uses elsewhere must be included in the Brief .
+Evidence that is reported to the institution or state licensing authorities, or alluded to in publications, websites, catalogs, and the like must be included in the Brief .
+Therefore, Title II results, grades (if they are used for graduation, transfer, admission), admission test results (if they are used), hiring rates (if they are reported elsewhere) would all be included in the Brief . ı faculty uses elsewhere must be in e Brief.
+Therefore, Title II results, Brief. cluded in the Brief .
+Evidence that i grades (if they are used for gradus s reported to the institution or sta ttion, transfer, admission), admis te licensing authorities, or alluded sion test results (if they are used),

-Type of Evidence Available an Available and in the Brief' Not Available and Not in the Brief Not in the Brief Note: items under each category are examples.
-Program may have more or different evidence Relied on Reasons for including the results in the Brief Location in Brief Not relied on Reasons for not relying on this eficence Location in Brief For future use Reasons for including in future Briefs Not for future use Reasons for not including in future Briefs Rates 9.
+Type of Evidence Available an Available and in the Brief Not Available and Not in the Brief I Not in the Brief Note: items under each category are examples.
+Program may have more or different evidence Relied on Reasons for including the results in the Brief Location in Brief Not relied on Reasons for not relying on this eficence Location in Brief For future use Reasons for including in fu- ture Briefs Not for future use Reasons for not including in future Briefs Rates 9.
 Rates of completion of courses and program 10.
 Graduates' career retention rates 11.
 Graduates' job placement rates 12.
 Rates of graduates' professional advanced study 13.
 Rates of graduates' leadership roles 14.
 Rates of graduates' professional service activities Case studies and alumni competence 15.
 Evaluations of graduates by their own pupils 16.
 Alumni self-assessment of their accomplishments 17.
 Third-party professional recognition of graduates (e.g., NBPTS) 18.
 Employers' evaluations of the program's graduates 19.
 Graduates' authoring of textbooks, curriculum materials, etc. 20.
 Case studies of graduates' own pupils' learning and accomplishment

-Appendix F

-Local assessments
+Appendix F Local assessments